The theory of F-rational signature: Introduction

 Recent years have led to rapid advances in our understanding of the F-signature; focusing on those most relevant to our current purpose, we highlight the following five core properties of F-signature. \begin{enumerate} \item \textit{Existence}: the limit defining $\fsig(R)$ exists \cite{Tucker}. \item \textit{Detects F-regularity}: $\fsig(R) \geq 0$, and $\fsig(R) > 0$ if and only if $R$ is strongly F-regular \cite[Theorem~0.2]{AberbachLeuschke}. \item \textit{Detects regularity}: $\fsig(R) \leq 1$, and $\fsig(R) = 1$ if and only if $R$ is regular \cite{HunekeLeuschke}. \item \textit{Compatible with localization}: $\fsig(R) \leq \fsig(R_\mf p)$ for every prime ideal $\mf p$ \cite[Proposition~1.3]{AberbachLeuschke}. \item \textit{Semicontinuity}: $\mf p \mapsto \fsig(R_{\mf p})$ is lower semicontinuous on $\Spec R$ \cite{Polstra, PolstraTucker}. \end{enumerate}

-Recent attempts have been made to find an invariant akin to F-signature which detects F-rationality rather than F-regularity.
+Attempts have been made to find an invariant akin to F-signature which detects F-rationality rather than F-regularity.
 The first, due to Hochster and Yao \cite{HochsterYao}, builds on the notion that relative Hilbert--Kunz multiplicity can be used to test for tight closure.
-The F-rational signature of $R$, denoted here by $\rsig(R)$, is defined by
+The F-rational signature of $R$, denoted here by $\rsig(R)$, is defined as

 where the infimum is taken over all systems of parameters $\ul{x}$ and elements $u \notin \langle\ul{x} \rangle$.
 When $R$ is Gorenstein, it is straightforward to check that $\rsig(R)$ and $\fsig(R)$ coincide (see \cite{HunekeLeuschke}).
 Hochster and Yao show that $\rsig(R) > 0$ if and only if $R$ is F-rational, so that the F-rational signature detects F-rationality and satisfies the analogue of property (\ref{fregularity}) above.
 Moreover, interpreted appropriately, one can show the F-rational signature satisfies an analogue of existence (\ref{existence}) as well; this property is particularly important in practice as it allows for estimation and computation.
-However, to our knowledge, it is unclear (and perhaps unlikely) that the F-rational signature satisfies analogues of properties (\ref{regularity}), (\ref{localization}), and (\ref{semic}) above.
+However, a computation of Hochster and Yao (\cite[Example~7.4]{HochsterYao}, see also Remark~\ref{no HY}) shows that $\rsig(R) = 1$ does not determine regularity as in (\ref{regularity}).
+Moreover, to our knowledge, it is unclear (and perhaps unlikely) that the F-rational signature satisfies analogues of properties (\ref{localization}) and (\ref{semic}) above.

 Following the introduction of the F-rational signature, an alternate construction was introduced by Sannai \cite{Sannai} mimicking the original definition of F-signature directly.
-Called the the dual F-signature of $R$ and denoted here $\dsig(R)$, the invariant is defined as
+Called the dual F-signature of $R$ and denoted here $\dsig(R)$, the invariant is defined as